Hi there, welcome to my blog and to Simon Says Stamp Send Happiness Release Blog Hop Day 1.

 It will make great Christmas tags as well.

-Watercolor Die Cuts
+Watercolour Die Cuts

 I was keen to show you another colour option.
 Lately, I seem to use loads of blue.